pymupdf/PyMuPDF-Utilities/examples/README.rst

-embedded-export.py      exports an emdedded file from a PDF embedded-import.py      embeds a new file into a PDF embedded-list.py        lists emdedded file infos of a PDF image-maintenance.py    GUI to modify images in an existing PDF (new with v1.17.5) meta2csv.py             export a document metadata dictionary to a CSV file PageFormat.py           function returns a page's paper format
+embedded-export.py      exports an emdedded file from a PDF embedded-import.py      embeds a new file into a PDF embedded-list.py        lists emdedded file infos of a PDF extract-imga.py         extract images of a page to separate files extract-imgb.py         extract images of a PDF to separate files image-maintenance.py    GUI to modify images in an existing PDF (new with v1.17.5) meta2csv.py             export a document metadata dictionary to a CSV file PageFormat.py           function returns a page's paper format